nealcaren/fightordie/_build/html/_sources/Volumes/13/05/attempted_lynching.md

 Finally, it was agreed that the trial should be postponed until February 19.

-Thus Lube Martin has been saved from the mob—at least temporarily.
+Thus Lube Martin has been saved from the mob---at least temporarily.
 As to justice for a man who killed his assailant in self-defense, that, even in Kentucky, is quite another story.

 ______________
 *Citation:* National Association for the Advancement of Colored People.
 1917.
 "The Attempted Lynching of Lube Martin: An N.A.A.C.P.
 Investigation." *The Crisis*.
 13(5):226&ndash;227.